 The Hebbian Principle: What fires together wires together

 There is this general principle in psychology & neuroscience.
 What fires together, wires together.
-It’s called the Hebbian principle.
-It basically states that if you do something in association with something else, the 2 things will get interlinked.
+It’s called the Hebbian principle or Hebb’s Law.
+It basically states that if you do something in association with something else, the 2 things will get interlinked at a neural level.
 Why does this happen?
 When humans do anything (read: EVERYTHING), there is always an underlying neural circuitry that fires in some way.
 This firing is a ‘signal’ the neurons send to other neurons.

 When neurons underlying 2 seemingly independent things fire simultaneously or one after the other, they tend to form a pathway that links them to each other.
 Therefore, this link becomes a type of wire.The Hebbian principle: What fires together wires together.
 The brain will automatically associate 2 things if they happen together.
 Click To Tweet